-Tecumseh Phase III-2 (site) is one of 10 sub-parcels comprising the Tecumseh Phase III Business Park (Phase III) and is located at 2303 Hamburg Turnpike in the City of Lackawanna, New York.
-Situated in an industrial area Phase III is part of a larger property that once included the Bethlehem Steel Company (BSC) identified on the Erie County Tax maps as SBL 141.11-1-50.
-Phase III is located to the west of Route 5 and the Tecumseh Phase II Business Park, to the south of Gateway Metroport and east of the remaining Former Bethlehem Steel Property.
+Tecumseh Phase III-4 (Site) is one of 10 sub-parcels comprising the Tecumseh Phase III Business Park (Phase III).
+Phase III is located at 2303 Hamburg Turnpike in the City of Lackawanna, New York.
+Situated in an industrial area, Phase III is part of a larger property that once included the Bethlehem Steel Company (BSC) and is identified on the Erie County Tax Maps as SBL 141.11-1-50.
+Phase III is located west of Route 5 and the Tecumseh Phase II Business Park, south of Smokes Creek and east of the remaining former Bethlehem Steel property.